fabianbees/breitbandmessung-docker/README.md

 Setup the container in these five steps:

 1. Deploy the container through one of the deployment options.
-(The initial start can take a multiple seconds, depending on your internet connction.)
+(The initial start can take a multiple seconds, depending on your internet connection.)

 2. Configure your "Tarifangaben" inside the breibandmessung App.